AbhiShah70200/Test/README.md

-To convert the given code to a pure Spring Boot application without using Spring Data JPA, we will create a structured project with the following components:
+noTo convert the given code to a pure Spring Boot application without using Spring Data JPA, we will create a structured project with the following components:

 1. **`src/main/java/com/example/dbqueryexecutor/DatabaseQueryExecutorApplication.java`**: The main class to run the Spring Boot application.
 2. **`src/main/java/com/example/dbqueryexecutor/controller/QueryController.java`**: REST controller to handle HTTP requests.